groupmm/libdamp/docs/experiment.rst

 ====================

-The :class:`~libdamp.experiment.Experiment` base class and the ``scripts/run.py`` entry point together provide a complete, configuration-driven training loop for models built from :mod:`libdamp.generators` and :mod:`libdamp.processors`, so that individual experiments only need to define the model itself, not any training boilerplate.
+The :class:`~libdamp.experiment.Experiment` base class and the ``scripts/run.py`` entry point together provide a complete, configuration-driven training loop for experiments with ``libdamp``.
+The main goal is to reduce training boilerplate code while maximizing flexibility of the individual experiment setup and ensuring reproducibility.

 The Experiment class
 ---------------------